|| Fees are subject to change. Check current class schedule booklet.

 Students receiving any type of Financial Aid, including loans, grants and scholarships,

-programs cannot be waived through a tuition appeal or under any other circumstances.
+be waived through a tuition appeal or under any other circumstances.

 - Your issue is related to an academic complaint - these are handled through the Academic Divisions.
 The process is outlined on the